-1. Statement of Identity
+- Statement of Identity

-2. Net Quantity of Contents
+- Net Quantity of Contents

-3. Nutrition Labeling
+- Nutrition Labeling

-4. Ingredient Statement
+- Ingredient Statement

-5. Allergen Declaration
+- Allergen Declaration

 The statement of identity is the common or usual name for your food product as defined by law or regulation.
 You can determine your proper statement of identity for your product in the Code of Federal Regulations, Title 21, parts 102 and 130-169.
 If your food is unique and has not been identified, you can give it a name that accurately and appropriately describes it.

 An ingredient statement is a listing of all ingredients used to fabricate a food.
 The ingredient must be listed as a common or usual name.
-Ingredients are required to be listed in descending order of predominance by weight (from greatest to smallest).
-Multi-component ingredients must list sub-ingredients in parenthesis.
-For example the ingredient flour may be listed in the ingredient statement as “Enriched Flour (Wheat Flour, Malted Barley Flour, Niacin, Reduced Iron, Thiamine Mononitrate, Riboflavin, Folic Acid).”
-Special rules apply to spices, flavorings and colorings.
+The ingredients must be listed in descending order of predominance by weight (from greatest to smallest).
+Multi-component ingredients must list ingredients in parenthesis.
+For example, if your product uses margarine, you must list in parenthesis all ingredients in the margarine.
+Special rules apply to spices, flavorings, and colorings.

 An allergen declaration requires the identification of eight allergens; wheat, milk, soy, eggs, peanuts, tree nuts, fish, crustacean fish, with a ninth allergy, sesame, which can be identified now but will be mandatory on January 1, 2023.
 Allergens can be listed in the ingredient statement or in a separate declaration statement.
 Tree nuts, fish, and crustacean fish must be listed by type.
 Some examples include Tree Nut (Pecan), Fish (Tuna), Crustacean Fish (Shrimp).